 What is Diabetes?

 Diabetes is a condition which occurs as a result of problems with the production and supply of insulin in the body.
-Most of the food we eat is turned into glucose, a form of sugar.
+Most of the food we eat is turned into glucose, a form of glucose.
 We use glucose as a source of energy to provide power for our muscles and other tissues.
 Our bodies transport glucose in our blood to muscles and tissues.
 In order for our muscles and other tissues to absorb glucose from our blood, we need a hormone called insulin.
 Without insulin, our bodies cannot obtain the necessary energy from our food.

 Insulin is made in a gland behind the stomach called the pancreas.
 It is released by cells called beta cells in the pancreas.
-Insulin allows the entry of sugar from the blood into the cells and thus becomes necessary for the body to be able to use glucose for energy.
-When we eat food, the body breaks down all of the sugars and starches into glucose, which is then used for energy.
+Insulin allows the entry of glucose from the blood into the cells and thus becomes necessary for the body to be able to use glucose for energy.
+When we eat food, the body breaks down all of the glucoses and starches into glucose, which is then used for energy.

 - Frequent urination